-The CTE code for this student is automatically generated as V3 for the entire school year in the attendance accounting system because the student attends the one-hour Career Preparation CTE class period and works an average of at least 15 hours a week.
+The CTE V-code for this student is automatically generated as V3 for the entire school year in the attendance accounting system because the student attends the one-hour Career Preparation CTE class period and works an average of at least 15 hours a week.
 Note: Refer to the table in 5.5 CTE (Contact Hour) Codes for the CTE Course's Average Minutes Per Day and corresponding CTE Codes.

-A student wants to take Business Information Management I; however, this course is not offered at the student's home district.
-The student's home district contracts with a nearby district for the student to attend the nearby district's Business Information Management I course, which is taught for a one-hour course period.
+A student wants to take Business Information Management I; however, this course is not offered at the student's home LEA.
+The student's home LEA contracts with a nearby LEA for the student to attend the nearby LEA's Business Information Management I course, which is taught for a one-hour course period.

-The student's V code is automatically generated by the home district as V1 in the attendance accounting system (see 5.9 Contracting with Other Entities to Provide CTE Instruction).
+The CTE V-code for this student is automatically generated by the home district as V1 in the attendance accounting system (see 5.9 Contracting with Other Entities to Provide CTE Instruction).